nyagakaj/acdc_publications_tracker/README.md

           Rscript -e 'install.packages("rsconnect")'
           Rscript -e 'rsconnect::setAccountInfo(name=Sys.getenv("SHINYAPPS_ACCOUNT"), token=Sys.getenv("SHINYAPPS_TOKEN"), secret=Sys.getenv("SHINYAPPS_SECRET"))'
           Rscript -e 'appname <- Sys.getenv("SHINYAPPS_APPNAME"); if(nzchar(appname)) rsconnect::deployApp(appDir=".", appName=appname, forceUpdate=TRUE) else rsconnect::deployApp(appDir=".", forceUpdate=TRUE)'
-Push to main → GitHub Actions builds and deploys automatically.

-If your app lives in a subfolder, change appDir="." to that folder.
+If your app is in a subfolder, change appDir="." to that folder.

+Push to main → Action runs → app deploys/updates on shinyapps.io automatically.

-🧪 Troubleshooting
+Troubleshooting
-No data shows initially
+Nothing appears at first load
-First load fetches in background; you’ll see skeletons briefly.
-If it fails, a notification appears.
-Click Refresh PubMed Data to retry.
+The app shows skeleton placeholders while data loads.
+If fetching fails, a toast notification appears—use Refresh PubMed Data to retry.

-NCBI rate-limiting
-Heavy use can trigger limits.
-Consider setting ENTREZ_KEY (see above) or reducing retmax.
+Rate limiting / slow refresh
+Consider setting an NCBI API key, lowering retmax, or increasing batch_size cautiously.

-Plotly warnings about insidetextanchor
+Plotly warnings
-We apply text/label options only to bar traces; scatter traces use hovertemplate only to avoid warnings.
+We apply label options only to bar traces; the trend line is a scatter trace with hovertemplate only to avoid duplicated labels and warnings.

-Long author names get cut
+Author labels clipped
-The Top Authors plot dynamically adjusts left margin and plot height based on label length and author count.
-If labels still clip, increase the max margin multiplier in app.R.
+The “Top Authors” chart auto-sizes margin/height based on label length and count.
+Increase the scaling factor in app.R if needed.

-Static files not loading
+Static files not found
-Ensure images are in /www.
-Shiny serves them at root; src="acdc_logo.png" is correct when the file lives at www/acdc_logo.png.
+Ensure assets are in /www.
+Refer to them like src="acdc_logo.png" (served from the root).

+Repo Checklist
+ app.R added

+ www/ contains acdc_logo.png (and any other assets)

+ .gitignore present

+ (optional) renv.lock committed

+ (optional) runtime.txt with desired R version

+ (optional) .github/workflows/deploy-shinyapps.yml for CI/CD

+ README.md (this file)

+License
+MIT (change if you prefer).
+To formalize, add a LICENSE file.

+Acknowledgements
+Data: NCBI E-utilities via rentrez

+Charts: plotly • Tables: DT

+Async: promises + future

+UI helpers: shinyjs